MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 * **Add Friend**: Sends user a friend request.
 Once accepted, friends will have blue borders around their Nametags and a blue icon/badge within it, allowing you to identify your people quickly.
 * **Mute**: Select to silence another user.
 To unmute them, select it once more.
 Note: If the user's mic icon is red, that means they've already muted themselves.
-* **block**: Select the Block button to remove a user from your experience.
+* **Block**: Select the Block button to remove a user from your experience.
 You won't see or hear them anymore, and they won't be able to see or hear you either.
 If you want to unblock a user, go to **Main Menu → People → Blocked** tab, and unblock the user.

 #### The **People** tab